nesi/snakemake_workshop/README.md

-# Online workflow code-along: intro to Snakemake
+# Online workflow code-along: Introduction to Snakemake

 ## Automate Your Workflow With Snakemake